OpenSDN-io/docs/opensdn-monitoring-and-troubleshooting-guide/contrail-tools.rst

 Contrail-tools container provides centralized location for all the available tools and CLI commands in one place.

-Starting with Tungsten Fabric Release 2008, contrail-tools command will be installed by default.
+Starting with OpenSDN Release 2008, contrail-tools command will be installed by default.

 contrail-tools command enables you to log in to the contrail-tools